 Coping skills like exercise, disconnecting from social media, getting creative, practicing gratitude, deep-breathing, and practicing self-care are all important strategies to maintain wellness while living gender dysphoria

-Recognize and Allow Your Emotions Without Judgement
+Recognize & Allow Your Emotions Without Judgement

 It may be challenging to be non-judgemental towards oneself for many reasons.
 Practicing mindfulness (recognizing without overly identifying) and compassion (allowing with lovingkindness) toward your feelings will help decrease their intensity and suffering associated with them.
-“Never underestimate the power of a queer [trans] person who loves themselves” – Uknown
+“Never underestimate the power of a queer [trans] person who loves themselves” – Unknown

 Pivot to Action